neurocyte/flow/README.md

 scp zig-out/bin/flow root@otherhost:/usr/local/bin
 ```

+Configuration is mostly dynamically maintained with various commands in the UI.
+It stored under the standard user configuration path.
+Usually `~/.config/flow`.
+(%APPDATA%\Roaming\flow on Windows)

 Logs, traces and per-project most recently used file lists are stored in the
 standard user runtime cache directory.
 Usually `~/.cache/flow`.

-Configuration is mostly dynamically maintained with various commands in the UI.
-It stored under the standard user configuration path.
-Usually `~/.config/flow`.

 Files to load may be specifed on the command line: